leohaijunli/JustForTest/readme.md

 * use 'snapcraft pack' to generate snap file
 * use 'sudo snap install fdm-publisher-snap_1.0_amd64.snap --dangerous --devmode' to intall locally
 * use 'fdm-publisher-snap.fdm-publisher' to run the application
-* More actions to improve the yaml settings and publish to snap store.
+* More actions to improve the yaml settings and publish to the snap store.